iHiD/mandate/README.md

 The `initialize_with` method creates an initializer and private attr_readers for the specified variables.
 Keyword arguments can be expressed normally, but arguments without default values must be specified with the value `Mandate::NO_DEFAULT`.
+You may also use the `Mandate::KWARGS` param to capture any params that aren't explicitely set.
 The call also takes a block, which is run after the variables are set.

 For example, this...